Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 Creates new user account with specified data.
 Account is not usable before verification, therefore response will only contain `id` of the newly created entry.
 In order to create account email, username and password must be provided.
 In case either of these fields is empty error is raised.

+Once new account is created verification code is generated and sent to provided email.
+Account is not usable until email address is verified.

 Method: `POST`
 Endpoint: `/v1/json/users`